apache/pulsar/site2/docs/administration-isolation-bookie.md

 ## Enable bookie data placement policy

-By default, the rack-aware placement policy is enabled on both broker and bookie side.
-If you want to switch to the region-aware placement policy, you need to enable the region-aware placement policy on both broker and bookie side.
+By default, the rack-aware placement policy is enabled on both broker and bookie sides.
+If you want to switch to the region-aware placement policy, you need to enable the region-aware placement policy on both broker and bookie sides.

 ### Enable region-aware placement policy on broker